Bundesliga: Bayern Munich one win away from title after beating Gladbach | DW | 13.06.2020

 89' Can't say that goal wasn't coming.
 Gladbach seemed to have lost energy and had little motivation going forward.
 Bayern were pressing and probing but had also looked fairly uninspiring.
 But they were offered an opening and they took it with glee.

 86' GOAL!
 Bayern 2-1 Gladbach — A wayward ball travels past Gladbach's defense to the right wing, where Benjamin Pavard is on hand to send an inch-perfect ball into the box for Leon Goretzka to tap home.
-The Germany international's sixth goal of the season and Bayern retain their nine-point lead over Dortmund.
-The title is all but theirs.
+The Germany international's sixth goal of the season and Bayern retain their seven-point lead over Dortmund.
+The title is just one win away and they have three games to get it.

 77' Slight lull in the match as neither team is managing to make any headway going forward.
 Okyere Wriedt replaces Joshua Zirkzee - it may not be his debut for Bayern, but it's the 25-year-old's first appearance since 2017.
 Interesting choice from Hansi Flick, who could have also called upon promising talent Sarpeet Singh.